-ARM610 has a 32 bit data bus and a 32 bit address bus.
-The data types the processor supports are Bytes (8 bits) and Words (32 bits), where words must be aligned to four byte boundaries.
-Instructions are exactly one word, and data operations (e.g. ADD) are only performed on word quantities.
+ARM710 has a 32 bit data bus and a 32 bit address bus.
+The processor supports byte (8 bit) and word (32 bit) data types, where words must be aligned to four byte boundaries.
+Instructions are exactly one word, and data operations (eg ADD) are only performed on word quantities.
 Load and store operations can transfer either bytes or words.

-ARM610 supports six modes of operation:
+ARM710 supports six modes of operation: